-While tuition costs are certainly high, it doesn’t mean that the estimates of high annual tuition increase predictions are accurate.
+While tuition costs are certainly high, it doesn’t mean that the predictions of high annual tuition increases are accurate.
 For those trying to estimate how much college will cost in the future, you need to read this!

 What People Claim About Average Tuition Increase